 Emissions to air are gaseous and particulate substances released to the atmosphere.
 This subcomponent covers the sources and quantities emitted by substance.
 The statistics on emissions to air can be used to define the maximum allowable level of emission as well as to inform the impacts of air pollution to humans.
 There are three topics under this subcomponent.

-First is the emissions of greenhouse gases (GHGs) which includes statistics on both direct and indirect GHGs.
-The most essential direct GHGs are carbon dioxide (CO2), methane (CH4), and nitrous oxide (N2O), and the most essential indirect GHGs are sulphur dioxide (SO2), nitrogen oxides (NOx), and non-methane volatile organic compounds (NM-VOCs).
+3.1.1 Emissions of greenhouse gases (GHGs) - includes statistics on both direct and indirect GHGs.
+The most essential direct GHGs are carbon dioxide (CO2), methane (CH4), and nitrous oxide (N2O), while the most essential indirect GHGs are sulphur dioxide (SO2), nitrogen oxides (NOx), and non-methane volatile organic compounds (NM-VOCs).

-The second topic is the consumption of ozone depleting substances (ODSs) which covers statistics on Chlorofluorocarbons (CFCs), Hydrochlorofluorocarbons (HCFCs), Halons, Methyl chloroform, Carbon tetrachloride, Methyl bromide, and other ODS.
+3.1.2 Consumption of ozone depleting substances (ODSs) - covers statistics on Chlorofluorocarbons (CFCs), Hydrochlorofluorocarbons (HCFCs), Halons, Methyl chloroform, Carbon tetrachloride, Methyl bromide, and other ODS.
 The statistics reported worldwide have shown that the Montreal Protocol, which monitors ODS, has been very effective in phasing out the use of these substances.

-The last topic for this subcomponent is the emissions of other substances.
-This involves particulate matters that can be harmful beyond the potential impact of dust, heavy metals (such as cadmium, lead and mercury), and other substances that are linked to environmental and health problems.
+3.1.1 Emissions of other substances - involves particulate matters that can be harmful beyond the potential impact of dust, heavy metals (such as cadmium, lead, and mercury), and other substances that are linked to environmental and health problems.